trevorprinn/bithumb.csharp/README.md

 # Bithumb C# API SDK

-This SDK is intended to develop bithumb's API for bit coin trading with C #.
+This SDK is intended to develop bithumb's API for bitcoin/ethereum trading with C#.

 This SDK was not developed by a bithumb employee.